brosser/iDEA-Simulator/README.md

 ### Justification
 * An instruction set simulator to model and accurately predict the behavior of instructions' execution.
-* Starts with a MIPS model, and will progressively modify according to the iDEA model (still no idea how).
 * Main motivations:
-	- to obtain instruction count.
+	- to obtain performance metrics such as instruction count and clock cycles.
 	- to identify hazards / data dependencies.
 	- to ensure logical and functional correctness.
+	- to predict the potential savings/ impact of hardware change.
 	- to analyse opportunity for composite instructions.
-* Cycle-accurate simulator is not needed for now.
-If the simulator doesn't fulfill the requirements above,
-* then we will move on to a cycle-accurate one.
+* A cross between behavioural and cycle-accurate simulator.

 ### Sections of the Simulator
 * Assembler